Durham Storm: League dominance (1998–01)

 In their debut season in the nascent league the Scarborough side dominated the season going undefeated and posting the best goal scoring record and as well the fewest goals conceded.
 Kouzmanis, Berdusco, and Gong Lei each finished as the top three goalscorers for the season.
 Their undefeated season resulted in a double which included the regular season championship and the Open Canada Cup.
 The Open Canada Cup finals was played out in a two-game final which involved the Olympians and the St. Catharines Wolves.
 The first match resulted in a goalless draw, while the second match ended in a 3–0 victory for Toronto.
 In the postseason the Olympians faced the North York Astros in the semi-finals which concluded in a 5–1 victory for Toronto with goals coming from Daryl Holmes, Berdusco, John Matas, and Kouzmanis.
 The finals consist of battle between the first and second place teams St. Catharines and Toronto – the match finished as a 2–2 draw which led to penalties where the Wolves denied the Olympians the chance of a treble by winning the game 4–2 in a penalty shootout.

 At the conclusion of the season Gus Kouzmanis was awarded the CSL Golden Boot and David Gee received the Coach of the Year at the CPSL Awards Banquet.
 For the 1999 season Gee signed Canadian international Elvis Thomas and Phil Caporella from the Montreal Impact.
-The 1999 season was a repeat of the previous year with Toronto recapturing the regular season championship once more while making history by becoming the first club in the CPSL to go undefeated two seasons in a row.
+The 1999 season was a repeat of the previous year with Toronto recapturing the regular season championship once more while making history by becoming the first club in the CPSL to go undefeated two consecutive seasons.
 Four of Toronto's players led the scoring charts with Berdusco leading while Kouzmanis, Thomas, and Matas taking the rest of the top four positions.
 The club finished once more with the best offensive and defensive record in the league.
 The Olympians defended their Open Canada Cup title successfully by defeating Toronto Croatia by a score of 3–0.
 They would face Toronto Croatia again this time in the playoff final where the Olympians would mark another milestone in CPSL history by becoming the first club to win a treble within the league.
 The match resulted in a 2–0 victory with goals from Thomas and Handsor, the attainment established the Scarborough side as a powerhouse within the league.
-At the CPSL Awards Banquet the Toronto Olympians received four awards – the organization received the Fair Play Award, David Gee for the second year in a row received the Coach of the Year, Elvis Thomas received the Canadian Soccer League MVP Award and Eddy Berdusco won the CPSL Golden Boot.
+At the CPSL Awards Banquet the Toronto Olympians received four awards – the organization received the Fair Play Award, David Gee for a consecutive year received the Coach of the Year, Elvis Thomas received the Canadian Soccer League MVP Award and Eddy Berdusco won the CPSL Golden Boot.
 While Elvis Thomas made history by holding the distinction of being first CPSL player to be called up for the Canadian national soccer team, while playing in the league.